ansys/pyacp/doc/source/user_guide/howto/launch_configuration.rst

 - **UDS (Unix Domain Sockets):**

   Default transport mode for local connections on Linux systems.
 The gRPC connection occurs through a file-based socket used for communication between the client and server.
 The local Unix domain socket file is created in the ``$HOME/.conn`` directory.
 You can change this directory by setting the ``uds_dir`` parameter to a valid path.
 This mode does not allow remote connections.

-The access permissions to the socket file determine which users can connect to the server. between the client and server.
-The socket file is created in the ``$HOME/.conn`` directory by default but can be customized using the ``uds_dir`` parameter.
+  The access permissions to the socket file determine which users can connect to the server.

-  Access permissions to the socket file determine which users can connect to the server.

 - **WNUA (Windows Named User Authentication):**

   Default transport mode for local connections on Windows systems.
 The gRPC server checks that the user making the connection is the same as the user who launched the server.
 If not, the gRPC server rejects the connection.
 This mode does not allow remote connections.
-No additional configuration is required. connection is the same as the user who started the server.
 No additional configuration is required.

 - **mTLS (Mutual TLS):**